Jeffrey214/MatlabMinesweeper/README.md

 **GitHub Repository:** [https://github.com/Jeffrey214/MatlabMinesweeper](https://github.com/Jeffrey214/MatlabMinesweeper)

 ## Overview
-MATLAB Minesweeper is a GUI-based implementation of the classic Minesweeper game, developed using MATLAB App Designer and custom figure callbacks.
-Players can choose preset difficulty levels or customize their own board.
+**MATLAB Minesweeper** is a GUI-based implementation of the classic Minesweeper game, developed using MATLAB App Designer and custom figure callbacks for the Spring 2025 semester.
+Players can choose preset difficulty levels and race against the clock.

 ## Features
 - Real-time GUI gameplay with interactive buttons and callbacks